hericlesme/undistro/README.md

 ### Creating an EKS kubernetes on AWS

-We will create a cluster with 3 controlplane node and 3 worker nodes
+We will create a cluster with 3 worker nodes

 ```yaml
 apiVersion: app.undistro.io/v1alpha1